Master of Psychology (Clinical)

 The prerequisite for entry to the course is the completion of a four-year sequence of study in an accredited psychology program which meets national registration requirements and eligibility for Associate Membership of the APS, or equivalent.
 The four-year sequence may be either an honours program or the combination of a three-year undergraduate degree including a psychology major and an approved postgraduate program.

-Entry will be competitive, based on academic results, referees' reports and interview before a panel of school selection staff.
+Entry will be competitive, based on academic results, referees' reports, relevant work experience, personal statement and interview before a panel of school selection staff.
 It would normally be expected that applicants will have achieved a minimum Honours grade of H2A or equivalent.
 Relevant professional experience will be a factor in selection.
 Equal opportunity guidelines will be observed in all selection procedures.

 Applicants must ask two referees to provide us with reports using http://www.psychologyreference.org